gsidhu/gsidhu.github.io/_posts/2013-02-06-blackholes.md

 ## BLACK HOLES

-When a star runs out of energy and is too massive to be stabilized by neutron degeneracy it starts to reduce in volume and grows so small in size that a stage is reached where its density becomes so high and its gravitational attraction so large that it becomes a region in spacetime which prevents_anything_, including light from escaping.
-Thus aptly named **Black hole**.
+When a star runs out of energy and is too massive to be stabilized by neutron degeneracy it starts to reduce in volume and grows so small in size that a stage is reached where its density becomes so high and its gravitational attraction so large that it becomes a region in spacetime which prevents _anything_, including light from escaping.
+Thus, aptly named - a **Black hole**.
 Mathematically, anything can become a black hole, if only it could be compressed to a certain parameter called the **Schwarzchild Radius**.
 Compress an object to that size and voilà, we have a black hole.

 _"O Great One!
 How do we calculate this amazing radius?"_